Click play to listen to this article.

 To start, take out a sheet of paper and list the reasons why you think your ex deserves all your brownie-points.
 When you’re done, start objectively questioning those reasons, and write them down next to your questions.
 In the end, add a verdict to every reason you wrote.
-Here’s how this looks in practice.
+Here’s how this looks in practice:

-Reason: my ex is special because he/she loved me in a unique way — a way no other man or woman can.
+Reason: My ex is special because they loved me in a way no other person can.

 Questioning: Do I know this to be a fact?
 Have I been with or dated every other person?
-Am I really basing my thoughts on reality, or am I making generalizations, looking through rose-colored glasses, or just in denial?
+Am I really basing my thoughts on reality, or am I making generalizations, looking through rose-colored glasses, or are in denial?

 Verdict: This is not true.
 It’s not a fact.
 I haven’t been romantically involved with every other person.
 And I am making a colossal generalization.

 Let’s do one more.

 Reason: my ex is special because they have the most unique set of qualities I’ve ever seen. (i.e., they’re quirky, fun, adventurous, affectionate, etc… )

-Rebuttal: So you’re saying that no other man or woman that you can attract and build a relationship with has the same set of qualities as your ex?
+Questioning: So you’re saying that no other person that you can attract and build a relationship with has the same set of qualities as your ex?

 Verdict: This is not true.
 I haven’t even met half of the world; how the hell could I know?
 I’m probably eating too much glue again.

 As a side note, be sure you’re writing these things instead of just thinking about them.
 Writing about our emotions, beliefs, and thoughts makes it way easier for us to consider them rationally, objectively, and thus with more accuracy.